miguelnto/my-website/src/posts/hare.md

 use types::c;
 ```

-Apparently the Hare language loves semicolons so get used to it.
+The Hare language loves semicolons so get used to it.
 Let's create a type Color so we can easily create new RGBA color objects:

 `raylib.ha`